Directions to the Higgs Centre for Theoretical Physics

 Office, computing and library facilities

 Unless your visit is very short, you will be provided with office space for the duration of your stay: more information will be provided by email in advance of your visit.
 If you have registered for the eduroam service at your home institution, then you should be able to access the internet on your laptop (or other registered mobile device) while on the University campus by signing into the eduroam wifi network.
 Please note that the initial registration with eduroam must be performed at your home institution - it cannot be done once you have departed.
 On the other hand, you only need to register once, and there are by now many institutions that will allow you to access the internet in this way.
 Whether or not you use eduroam, we can set up a visitor's account for you in order to access the University's network and systems, or access to the University’s library facilities (all visitors should be added to the Visitor Registration System if they are here for longer than a week).
-The admin team can arrange this for you on arrival.

 Getting around Edinburgh